develffn/FundX-KB/miscellaneous-panels/excel-rtd-trading/README.md

 ```

 {% hint style="info" %}
 The second parameter is the name of the external server running the RTD Server.
-As the Quantower RTD Server always runs locally, you must omit a value for the second parameter or supply an empty string (“”).
+As the FundX RTD Server always runs locally, you must omit a value for the second parameter or supply an empty string (“”).
 However, you must account for the parameter in the formula.
 {% endhint %}

 ### Examples of the most popular RTD formulas with description&#x20;